jeltechnologies/ai-mcp-stockholm-public-transport/README.md

 ## Why would I need this?
 Enables to use AI chats with questions like "when is the next train from Sollentuna to Upplands Väsby?"

-## How does it work?
-This tool connects to SL, the Stockholm public transport company, and uses their APIs in real-time, providing a simplified interface for AI chatbots to access transport information.
-It acts as an Model Context Protocol (MCP) server, exposing the SL API's functionality.

 ## What do I need to get started?
 The tool is targeted to people that self-host OpenWebUI and Ollama.
 Because MCP is an open standard, it may also work with other AI tools like Claude or even ChatGTP.

+## How does it work?
+This tool connects to SL, the Stockholm public transport company, and uses their APIs in real-time.
+The tool provides a simplified interface for AI chatbots to access transport information.
+It acts as an Model Context Protocol (MCP) server, exposing the SL API's functionality.

 ## Installation
 For self-host solutions, such as homeservers: